AarushiPandey10/hello-world/README.md

 Hi Fellas !
 I am excited for this new platform that we all are going to explore this semester.

-We did project on traffic signs detection usiung deep feature learning.
+We did project on traffic signs detection using deep feature learning.